Ecwid/ecwid-api-docs/includes/_application_storage.md

 There are two ways to save user’s data to app public config:

-1. For native client-side applications, created in Javascript, use setAppPublicConfig function of Ecwid Javascript SDK
+1. For native client-side applications, created in Javascript, use `setAppPublicConfig()` function of the Ecwid Javascript SDK

-2. For external or server-side applications, use REST API for saving user data to ‘public’ key of application storage
+2. For external or server-side applications, use **REST API** for saving user data to `public` key of application storage

 <aside class="note">
-Check out examples on how to save and get multiple fields in app public config: [https://developers.ecwid.com/api-documentation/public-application-config#examples](https://developers.ecwid.com/api-documentation/public-application-config#examples)
+Check out examples on how to save and get multiple fields in app public config: <a href="https://developers.ecwid.com/api-documentation/public-application-config#examples">https://developers.ecwid.com/api-documentation/public-application-config#examples</a>
 </aside>

 **Important:**